kubernetes/community/contributors/design-proposals/statefulset-update.md

 network configuration of the application, I want to update Services and container ports in a consistent way.
-- As the administrator of a stateful application, when I scale my application horizontally, I went associated PodDistruptionBudgets to be adjusted to compensate for the application's scaling.
+- As the administrator of a stateful application, when I scale my application horizontally, I want associated PodDistruptionBudgets to be adjusted to compensate for the application's scaling.

 ## Assumptions